Nature Photography 4-Part Course

 - Binoculars (optional- we have pairs to borrow)

 COST: $195 MNHC members, $205 non-members.
 Registration is required.
-Click on THIS LINK to register!
+Registration coming soon.

 FAQs What’s the refund policy?
 The course fee (minus a 25% administrative fee) is refundable if a cancellation is made up to 7 days before the event.
 No refunds will be issued for cancellations made after this deadline.